 Generous support for Theo's scholarly and creative works include a Meet the Composer Award, a Visiting Artist and Scholar fellowship at the American Academy in Rome (declined), a senior U.S. Fulbright scholar award, a Moeson fellowship at the Library of Congress, and a senior fellowship at the Smithsonian Institution.

 Theo was associate professor of American Studies at the University of Hawai'i at Manoa and the University of Maryland, Baltimore County.
 At UMBC, he also served as a department chairperson.

-Theo is curator of Asian Pacific American history in the Division of Culture and the Arts at the Smithsonian Institution's National Museum of American History.
+Theo is curator of Asian Pacific American history at the Smithsonian Institution's National Museum of American History.
 Theo's term as the twenty-first president of the Association for Asian American Studies began in 2018.
 He lives in Washington, D.C.